by Lara · May 22nd, 2015 · Gold · No Comments

-If primary wave A is a five then primary wave B may not move beyond its start above 64.05.
+Because primary wave A subdivides as a five, primary wave B may not move beyond its start above 64.05.

 → 2 CommentsTags:elliot wave gdx·elliot wave gdx chart forecast·elliott wave gdx·elliott wave gdx 2015·elliott waves gdx·elliottwavegdx·gdx elliott wave·gdx prediction elliott wave 2015·lara elliott wave·technical analysis elliot

 by Lara · May 20th, 2015 · Gold · No Comments

 → No CommentsTags:analisis elliot gold·elliott wave counts·elliott wave counts gold·elliott wave daily·elliott wave gold·elliott wave gold chart·elliott wave projections·elliottwave analysis·gold elliott wave count·gold elliott waves·technical analysis gold